Coder4916/The-CB-Suite/README.md

 Specifically:

-- People who require information on the latest games on the market.
+- People who might be looking for information on the latest games on the market.
 - Anyone interested in gaming.
 - Anybody looking to make a game purchase and may need guidance.
 - The site can also provide a platform for game critics to indirectly communicate with game developers.